kevinmarty/disk_treemap/README.md

   --everything          use Everything by voidtools to speedup scanning.
 The
                         result will be absolute path.
 Everything must be running and only x64 version is supported.
+  --archive             treat a single path as an archive and scan the contents.
 ```

 You may also use the module directly: `python -m disk_treemap.main`.
 Same arguments apply.